hannahmetzler/hannahmetzler.github.io/research.md

 #### Master Project

 For my Master thesis, I worked in a large research project exploring the role of sex differences and the menstrual cycle in the response to different types of stressors.
 We compared the effects of social and achievement stress on subjective emotional responses, the social hormones testosterone and progesterone, and on neural activity measured with fMRI.
 My diploma thesis focused on [Sex differences in neural and hormonal responses to achievement stress](http://othes.univie.ac.at/27600/).

 ___

 ### Open Science

 I helped launch the Horizon 2020 project [ON-MERRIT](https://on-merrit.eu/) on Matthew effects in academia, industry and policy, coordinating the activities of several research institutions as the project manager.
-Together with the ON-MERRIT team, I investigated how the open science movement could be shaped so that the scientific system actually become more equitable and participatory.
+Together with the ON-MERRIT team, I investigated how the open science movement could be shaped so that the scientific system actually becomes more equitable and participatory.